-This 45-hour graduate-level course is a continuation of ABA 0771.
-These courses were designed to provide students the opportunity to apply theory to practice in an approved ABA fieldwork setting where they are required to accrue the specified amount of clinical training and supervision hours.
+Prerequisites: ABA 0711, ABA 0712, and ABA 0761 with grades of B- or better setting where they are required to accrue the specified amount of clinical training and supervision hours.
 These courses are spiraled, meaning each successive course builds upon the previous course, thus promoting advanced competencies and skills.
 Students will gain meaningful training experiences with the oversight of highly qualified university faculty dedicated to training future practitioners in the philosophy and evidence-based practice of ABA.
 Students will be expected to collect and share data on their cases and employ strategies of behavioral assessment and intervention with input from their supervisors.
-Prerequisites: ABA 0711, ABA 0712, ABA 0761, and ABA 0771 with grades of B- or better topics include professional roles and functions, credentialing, and general ethics in clinical mental health.